gazay/node-utf-format/README.md

-# node-utf-format: 𝗙𝗼𝗿𝗺𝗮𝘁 your 𝚝𝚎𝚡𝚝 with utf-8 𝘱𝘰𝘸𝘦𝘳
+# node-utf-format: F̲r̲o̲m̲a̲t̲ your t⃨e⃨x⃨t⃨ with utf-8 ｐｏｗｅｒ
 [![Build Status](https://travis-ci.org/gazay/node-utf-format.svg)](https://travis-ci.org/gazay/node-utf-format) [![NPM version](https://badge.fury.io/js/node-utf-format.svg)](https://www.npmjs.com/package/node-utf-format)

 If all you have to display your text is utf-8 range – use this package to display it almost as github markdown does